ava-ia/core/README.md

 #### intent()
 The purpose of this method is *teach* Ava about what kind of things can *answer* you.
 As you read in the introduction the core of ava use *Intents* and *Actions* which are simple functions than receiving a state and return it with an internal composition.

-The method `intent` is *chainable* that means you can attach all the intents you need, more intents means Ava is more inteligent 😉.
+The method `intent` is *chainable* that means you can attach all the intents you need, more intents means Ava is more clever 😉.
 This method takes two parameters:

   - `intent`: the *function* you wanna attach
   - `actions`: an action *function* (or *Array* of functions) those will call if the intent is is satisfactorily resolved.